matheusb432/rust-course/projects/clipstash/README.md

   - Rendering pages
   - Providing the API
 - Will manage application state

   - Establish database connections
   - Port bindings
   - Spawning background tasks

+#### Templates

+- The web layer utilizes templates to render pages
+  - Templates are HTML with additional syntax to allow the server to inject data into the page
+  - Handlebars is used as the templating engine
+  - The server provides data for template rendering which is specified via `contexts`

+#### Contexts

+- Each web page has a dedicated context, which is variable data that is injected into the template
+- Contexts are similar to `HashMaps`
+- Rust data structures can be converted to contexts via the `serde` crate by implementing the `Debug` and `Serialize` trait

 ### Service Layer